mortenskoett/itu-devops-group-noname/report/chapters/400_current_system_state.md

 - NPM - easy to install new libraries for the code
 - Monitoring/logging - (should) let us know when failures occur (or if we need to work on some problems)

 Still we were surprised one day to find that we had not set up warnings from our monitoring systems, meaning several days went by before we noticed that the system was completely down.
-This impacted the course up-time graph quite a bit even if we were able to quickly fix the problem and make the sytem available again, once we found out that it was down.
+This impacted the course up-time graph quite a bit even if we were able to quickly fix the problem and make the system available again, once we found out that it was down.

-Finally we have setup automated static code analysis and find that we have few warnings, nevertheless there is always room for improvement such as a better regression test suite, refactoring of some parts of the code, or making use of dependency injection, e.g. by introducing a more stricly typed language such as Typescript.
+Finally we have setup automated static code analysis and find that we have few warnings, nevertheless there is always room for improvement such as a better regression test suite, refactoring of some parts of the code, or making use of dependency injection, e.g. by introducing a more strictly typed language such as Typescript.

 #### Maintainability:
 All in all we believe that the mailability of the system has greatly improved from the start of the project, despite that there is still great room for more improvements.